Alfresco/acs-deployment/docs/use-cases/acs-deployment-with-external-database-kops.md

 ## Allow Kubernetes Nodes Security Group to communicate with Database cluster

-....work in progress...
-From the AWS Console -> Services -> RDS -> Clusters ->
+From the AWS Console -> Services -> RDS -> Clusters -> <Select Cluster> -> DB Cluster Members Select the db instance with role `writer`.

-....work in progress...
+In the `Security group rules` edit and add a new rule for as:

+Type: `MYSQL/Aurora`
+Protocol: `TCP`
+Port Range: `3306`
+Source: `sg-<k8s-nodes-sg-id>`

+This will allow the pods running on Kubernetes nodes to access the external database service.

 ## Deploy ACS Helm Chart with External Database service

-Refer [helm deployment aws with kops](../helm-deployment-aws_cloud.md#deploying-alfresco-content-services) for full `helm install` reference.
+Refer [helm deployment aws with kops](../helm-deployment-aws_kops.md#deploying-alfresco-content-services) for full `helm install` reference.
 Below is an example is to use the external database service.

 ```bash
 export RDS_ENDPOINT="my-acs-database.cluster-chc1vvifzyjv.us-east-1.rds.amazonaws.com"